rjnfrazao/e33a-commerce/readme.md

 senha : apelido

-Pendencias
+### Done

+- Django Admin Interface on Mon.
-- Place a Bid and check if higher than other bids.
+- Place a Bid and check if higher than other bids on Wed.

-- Watchlist Add and remove / Create the Watchlist model.
+- Watchlist Add and remove / Create the Watchlist model on Tue.
+- List comments on Thur
-- Add a comment
+- Add a comment on Thur
-- List comments
+- List of closed auctions on Thur
+- Bug: Not able to create decimal amount for the bid. on Thur

+### Pending

 - Select box for the category.
-- Active checkbox implemented.
 - Watchlist page
-- Categories list -> access all auctions from the category selected.
+- Categories list \*> access all auctions from the category selected.
-- Django Admin Interface.
-- Descobrir por que na view que lista a auction, o user id aparece o nome.
-- Na página Auction Item : A categoria objeto é mostrado ao invés do nome da categoria.
-- Not able to create decimal amount for the bid.
+- page should inform when the user is the winner, list of closed auctions.
+- Improve look and feel

+### Bugs

+- When opened two browser, the session of the loged user appears at the browser where the user is not logged.
+Open page Auction Item (or detail) the user name is displayed. ao abrir o detalhe do auction, o usuário do outro browser aparece logado.
+- Find out why the auction all object displays the username at the field I expected id user.
+Lack of knowledge on a Django concept.
+- Auction Item page : Category code displayed instead of catgory name.
+- Can´t display two lines for the auction´s description.
+Bootstrap issue or wrong html attribute?